grannycart/by-sound-alone_source/full-draft-manuscript/3_Chapter.md

 Percy looked at the tiny stick-figure-in-a-sack skeptically.
 "Like a loan?"
 She asked.
 Loan sharks certainly came in all shapes and sizes.

-"No no. I don't go in for usary.
+"No no. I don't go in for usury.
 That's for the real criminals.
 I'm offering a job.
 But one that would pay exceptionally well."

 "Well, that's certainly a unlikely fucking coincidence that you happen to offer me work when I was about to go groveling for some up and down the hall out there..."